 Maintaining confidentiality of the patient while sharing information with mass media: With the globalization of news, the social media and relevant authorities keep track of the health of the strikers.
-Physicians are expected to share information regarding the hunger striker to the general public.
-However, care should be taken to divulge only the relevant information to others and not those which are revealed during examination and treatment.ot those which t Prior consent and discussion regarding the information to be shared has to be obtained because of potential threat and harm (18,19).
+Physicians are expected to share information regarding the hunger striker to the general public (where is this coming from?
+The physician has no role at all in sharing information to social media; the physician has a role to play in defending his/her hungerstriking patient from the confusing, compelling etc dynamics of media/peer groups/ etc.) .
+However, care should be taken to divulge only the relevant information (what is that?, the doctor has no role in divulging information) to others and not those which are revealed during examination and treatment.ot those which t Prior consent and discussion regarding the information to be shared has to be obtained because of potential threat and harm (18,19).
 Once, the greater population is involved, the amount of knowledge shared must be sorted and disseminated (1).
 Although general information regarding the course of the strike and precautions taken may be discussed to maintain transparency in care, confidential medical information must be well protected.
-Informed consent is affirmative of altruism not only to the physician but also to the patient because it cannot be deceived or intimidated.
+Informed consent is affirmative of altruism not only to the physician but also to the patient because it cannot be deceived or intimidated (I don’t understand this sentence).
 The declaration requires a physician to obtain consent even when disseminating to the family members.
-Such information should not be revealed for purposes other than mention in the consent.
+Such information should not be revealed for purposes other than mentioned? in the consent.
 Involving the hunger striker appropriately in decision-making during informed consent not only promotes his autonomy but also his dignity and wellbeing (17).

-Psychological pressure from supporters, peers and media coverage which compels the striker to continue (8,26): The attention that hunger strikers receive from their supporters with ample media coverage compels them to continue the hunger strike.
+Psychological pressure from supporters, peers and media coverage which compels the striker to continue (8,26): The attention that hunger strikers receive from their supporters with ample media coverage can compel them to continue the hunger strike.
 Such psychological pressure can be hard to assess (25).
 If not taken into consideration, it can be wrongly presumed and cause serious harm or death.
 The determination and exercise of will power to hunger strike to an extreme circumstance should be followed by a meaningful and in depth counseling.
-The psychiatric assessment should be done, not only to determine one’s competency and voluntariness to initiate or continue the hunger strike but also to warm them of the psychological changes during transient state of hunger and fatigue (26).
+The psychiatric assessment should be done (such evaluation requires interviewing the patient in isolation form his/her peergroup, since peer-group pressure identification is crucial), not only to determine one’s competency and voluntariness to initiate or continue the hunger strike but also to warm them of the psychological changes during transient state of hunger and fatigue (26).
 However, the information must be carefully disseminated so as not to influence or nudge towards a particular decision making.
 The fundamental principle of non-stigmatization in violation of human dignity, human rights and fundamental freedoms per article 11 of the declaration urges the physician to view hunger striker as a patient and not as a tool.
 It also emphasizes the essentials of vulnerability and integrity as an inherent of human being and that it cannot be identified solely by exercising autonomy and giving informed consent.
 Vulnerability and integrity should be recognized and respected by physicians to establishing symmetric relationships with the patient and to protect them even when they don’t complain (17).
 Vulnerability is a general characteristic of the human being referring fragility both innate and those brought by natural or social conditions such as disease or poverty.
 It expresses the normative requirement for special care.
 More is needed than non-interference; they need assistance.